seanh/gedit-smart-autosave/README.md

 "Save changes to document before closing?" dialog.

 I'd prefer it to just save the changes, rather than asking to save them, but I couldn't figure out how to get that to work.
+A pull request to fix this would be very welcome.